kevinchen21/movie-recommender-two-tower-nn/README.md

 ## docker image
 After we develop the server codes, we can build a docker image to integrate the server code.
 We can test the image by launching it in our local laptop.

+We will build two containers/images.
+One image is for the python code to take input (user id), and create features for the user embedding deep learning model.
+The second image use the tensorflow serving to serve the tensorflow model.

 ## deploy to AWS

 We can spin up a AWS EC2 and install the docker, by following this instruction (https://medium.com/bb-tutorials-and-thoughts/running-docker-containers-on-aws-ec2-9b17add53646).
 I will upload this image to AWS ECR and download it to the EC2 for running.